ethereum/consensus-specs/specs/core/0_beacon-chain.md

                 deltas[index] -= get_inactivity_penalty(state, index, epochs_since_finality)
             if index not in get_attesting_indices(matching_head_attestations):
                 deltas[index] -= get_base_reward(state, index)
+        # Penalize slashed-but-inactive validators as though they were active but offline
         for index in range(len(state.validator_registry)):
             if index not in active_validator_indices and state.validator_registry[index].slashed: deltas[index] -= (